-Since the Church of Ireland was the Established Church, the only legally valid marriages, in theory at least, were those performed under its aegis.
+As the Church of Ireland was the Established Church, the only legally valid marriages, in theory at least, were those performed under its aegis.

-All of these factors mitigated, to some extent, the loss of such a valuable collection.
+Fortunately, 637 registers had been kept locally in secure storage, and local rectors had in many cases made a transcript before surrendering the originals.
+In addition, local historians and genealogists using the PRO before 1922 amassed collections of extracts from the registers.
+All these factors mitigated, to some extent, the loss of such a valuable collection.
 However, it has also meant that surviving registers, transcripts and extracts are now held in a variety of locations.
-The Appendix to The Twenty-eighth Report of the Deputy Keeper of Public Records in Ireland lists the Church of Ireland parish records for the entire island, giving full details of the years covered, and specifying those which were in the Public Office at the time of its destruction.
+The Appendix to the 28th Report of the Deputy Keeper of Public Records in Ireland lists the Church of Ireland parish records for the entire island, giving full details of the years covered and specifying those that were in the PRO at the time of its destruction.
 No information on locations is included.

 The RCBL is the Church of Ireland's own repository for its archives and manuscripts, and it holds the original records of more than a thousand parishes, not all of them of genealogical interest.
 Except where the originals are too fragile, these records are open for public research.
 The online master list at goo.gl/4eHlIZ is the only comprehensive published guide.